Essential Tax Documents for Every Freelancer and Contractor

 If you’re worked as an employee, you may be familiar with these forms:

-Understanding Form W-4
+1) Understanding Form W-4:

 The Employee’s Withholding Allowance Certificate (Form W-4) is a form that the federal government requires employees to fill out when they are newly hired.
 Information submitted on the form (allowances) lets employers know how much salary to withhold from a paycheck for tax purposes.

-Going over pay stubs
+2) Going over Paystubs:

 Whether you’re a freelancer or a business owner, you can save time and increase accuracy by using technology.